saturncloud/examples/examples/r-api/README.md

 ---
 title: "Create an API with Plumber"
-linkTitle: "Create an API for Deployment"
+linkTitle: "Create an API with Plumber"
 weight: 3
-description: Use *Plumber* to create simple R API and deploy it in Saturn Cloud
+description: Use Plumber to create simple R API and deploy it in Saturn Cloud
-aliases:
-  - /docs/examples/dashboards/api_deploy/
 ---
 ## What is an API?
 An API is a way for programs to communicate with each other.
 They work similarly to websites, but instead of a human typing in a url and getting an HTML page back, a program can send a similar request to a URL and get different types of data back.
 For more information about APIs check out [this page](https://www.howtogeek.com/343877/what-is-an-api/).